-In this release, periods from Q1 1998 have been revised based on improved methodology.
+In this release, periods from Q1 2014 have been revised based on improved methodology.
+This is in line with the UK Trade and National Accounts revisions policy (43.3 Kb Pdf).

 2. UK trade in goods by classification of product by activity designated as National Statistics